On syntactically similar logic programs and sequential decompositions: Introduction

 \section{Introduction}

 Rule-based reasoning is an essential part of human intelligence prominently formalized in artificial intelligence research via logic programs with important applications to expert systems, database theory, and knowledge representation and reasoning \cite<cf.>{Apt90,Lloyd87,Baral03}.
-Describing complex objects as the composition of elementary ones is a common strategy in computer science and science in general. \citeA{Antic_i2} has recently introduced the sequential composition of logic programs in the context of logic-based analogical reasoning and learning in logic programming.
-The sequential composition operation has been studied by \citeA{Antic_i3} in the propositional case and by \citeA{Antic_i6} in the non-monotonic case of answer set programming.
+Describing complex objects as the composition of elementary ones is a common strategy in computer science and science in general. \citeA{Antic23-23} has recently introduced the sequential composition of logic programs in the context of logic-based analogical reasoning and learning in logic programming.
+The sequential composition operation has been studied by \citeA{Antic21-1} in the propositional case and by \citeA{Antic21-2} in the non-monotonic case of answer set programming. \citeA{OKeefe85} is the first to study the composition of logic programs and in \citeA[§Related work]{Antic21-1} the author has compared O'Keefe's composition and the related composition of \citeA{Bugliesi94} and \citeA{Brogi92} to sequential composition.
+Other notable works dealing with composition are, for example, \citeA{Dong90,Dong95}, \citeA{Plambeck90a,Plambeck90a}, and \citeA{Ioannidis91}.